Quick start

 Best uses

-- Add waste before buying mesh.
+- Add waste before ordering mesh from a supplier.

 What this calculator is solving